 - What content generated the highest/lowest engagement rate?

-- What content generated the highest/lowest of total interactions?
+- What content generated the highest/lowest total interactions?

-The following of your competitors should help you in understanding how popular your offering is on Facebook.
-Use this data in setting SMART goals for your social media following.
-But do keep in mind to compare yourself with a competitor that is close to your current level, i.e. if you’re a sneaker brand that is just starting, comparing yourself to the industry giants like Nike or Adidas, won’t be realistic in the short term.
+Knowing the following of your competitors should help you understand how popular your own offering is on Facebook.
+Use your competitors’ data to set SMART goals for your social media following.
+However, make sure you will compare yourself with competitors that are close to your current level.
+If you’re a sneaker brand that is just starting, comparing yourself to the industry giants like Nike and Adidas won’t be realistic in the short term.

 Also, take the time to dive deeper into their audience and see which demographic is the most prominent.
 This can also help you in your Buyer Persona development in case you haven’t done so already or are looking to improve it.

-The more you know about your competitors, the better you are prepared to navigate the market.
-So make sure you always monitor your competitors, especially on social media for better-targeted campaigns.
+The more you know about your competitors, the more prepared you are to navigate the market.
+So, make sure you always monitor your competitors, especially on social media, for better-targeted campaigns.